 The factories producing Unbound Merino garments are WRAP-accredited and follow Global Sourcing Guidelines.
 These guidelines require all suppliers to respect employment standards that safeguard employee health and well-being.
 This includes legally mandated standards for workplace health and safety, reasonable work hours, fair compensation, anti-discrimination, anti-harassment/abuse, and freedom of association.
 Unbound Merino asks that all suppliers pay above minimum wage (as per the laws of the country or the prevailing local industry wage) and that employees receive all legally mandated benefits.

 Independent, certified third-party assessments ensure inclusive, safe and healthy working conditions and environmental responsibility throughout the supply chain.

 The Unbound Merino team also visits the factories to ensure they are close to the process and the people they work with.
 Pre-pandemic, the team visited the factories twice a year.
-During COVID-19, the team has stayed in close contact with the factories through regular video calls and check-ins.
-In-person visits will re-commence once travel restrictions lift.
+During COVID-19, the team stayed in close contact with the factories through regular video calls and check-ins.
+In-person visits re-commenced once travel restrictions are lifted.

 What was my experience with the Unbound Merino Boxer Briefs?

 The Unbound Merino Boxer Briefs are made from 84% merino wool, 12% nylon and 4% spandex.
 The wool used is of the superfine variety (18.5 microns).

 The fabric is breathable, stretchy and light, but with enough support to hold everything in place.
 The crotch is supported top to bottom with a double layer for support, with the same reinforced stitching that is used in the Unbound Merino T-shirts.

 While merino wool is naturally odour-resistant, I change my underwear daily.
 That said, if I was to do a multi-day hike and had to wear the same briefs the whole time, I’d feel comfortable doing so with these.